1. I saw your Captains Course Advertisement, tell me about the course.

 4. Do we actually take exams, how many exams are there?

-There are four exams students must pass.
+There are five exams students must pass.
 The school pass rate

 is in the upper 90's.